wangp/pushpull/README_oauth2.md

     You may want to keep all the secret tokens in a keyring or otherwise in an encrypted form.

- 5. In the plugsink.conf file set these keys:
+ 5. In the pushpull.conf file set these keys:

         [imap]
         host = imap.gmail.com
         oauth2_username = <your email>
         oauth2_refresh_command = <your script and args>

- 6. Test plugsink with:
+ 6. Test pushpull with:

-        ./plugsink --test-auth-only plugsink.conf INBOX
+        ./pushpull --test-auth-only pushpull.conf INBOX

 See also
 --------